FraCheck/IoT_KeepYourDistance/README.md

 contains the ID number of the two motes.
 It is shown in Cooja and forwarded to Node-Red via socket (a different one for each mote).
- - Upon the reception of the alert, Node-red sends a notification through IFTTT1 to your mobile phone.
+ - Upon the reception of the alert, Node-red sends a notification through IFTTT to your mobile phone.
 Use at least 5 motes.
 Start the simulation with all the mote far away from each other and move them with the mouse testing different configurations.